Are You Feeling Empty, Alone, and Hopeless?

 Depression Therapy Can Help You Stop Judging Your Experience And Start Living

 As we work together, I aim to help you create greater spaciousness around the feelings and thoughts causing so much pain.
 Drawing from a holistic psychotherapy approach, I will offer tips and strategies that honor your entire self—mind, body, and spirit.
 For example, we may practice mindfulness meditation or self-awareness techniques to help illuminate painful limiting beliefs and values that you didn’t realize you were holding, so they can be questioned and released.
 This can be the first step to letting go of resistance, self-criticism, and conflict so you can move through life with presence, ease, and peace instead of self-judgment.

 As you change how you relate to your suffering, you can discover a revolutionary way of seeing and being with your experience, regardless of how uncomfortable it may be.
 And, you can realize that you are more vast and courageous than you ever imagined, with an innate capacity to not only tolerate pain, but also courageously step into and through it, trusting in the wisdom of your emotions.
 You can come to trust that the entirety of your experience is normal and valid, leading you inevitably toward greater joy and ease in your life.

 While our experiences may differ, my familiarity with depression extends back to my teenage years and into my thirties.
 I have literally traveled around the country trying to find a way to relieve my symptoms only to discover that healing was to be found through an inward journey.
 Only by going through my pain with mindful awareness, curiosity, and compassion was I able to discover the gift inherent in it.
 Dealing with depression, while so deeply painful, can lead you to a rebirth.
-With the right guidance and a willingness to take your own journey, you can find joy in the experience of honoring, accepting, and welcoming what life is bringing on its own terms.
+With the right guidance and a willingness to take your own journey with depression therapy, you can find joy in the experience of honoring, accepting, and welcoming what life is bringing on its own terms.
 You can embrace your whole, authentic self.

 You may have questions or concerns about depression therapy…